keewis/grid-weights/README.md

 `grid-weights` allows configuring interpolation algorithms on a per-variable basis.
 For example, it allows selecting "nearest-neighbour" interpolation for a boolean mask, "majority vote" for categorical data, and "conservative" for a continuous physical quantity (once those algorithms are actually implemented).

+Additionally, it provides built-in distributed array computation using `dask`, which is helpful if the grid itself is larger than memory.

 The procedure works as follows:

 1. use the R\*Tree implementation of the [grid-indexing](https://github.com/keewis/grid-indexing) package to compute a sparse boolean mask representing the source cells interacting with the target cells